Invasion of Hanover (1757)

-The Invasion of Hanover took place in 1757 during the Seven Years' War when a French army under Louis Charles César Le Tellier, duc d'Estrées advanced into the Electorate of Hanover and neighbouring German states, following the Battle of Hastenbeck.
-French forces overran most of Hanover.
-This action forced the Hanoverian Army of Observation, intended to defend the Electorate, to Stade on the North Sea coast.
-At the Convention of Klosterzeven the Duke of Cumberland agreed to disband his army and acknowledge the French occupation of the Electorate.
+The Invasion of Hanover took place in 1757 during the Seven Years' War when a French army under Louis Charles César Le Tellier, duc d'Estrées, advanced into the Electorate of Hanover and neighbouring German states after the Battle of Hastenbeck and overran most of Hanover.
+The action forced the Hanoverian Army of Observation, intended to defend the Electorate, to Stade, on the North Sea coast.
+At the Convention of Klosterzeven, the Duke of Cumberland agreed to disband his army and to acknowledge the French occupation of the Electorate.

-Following pressure by his British ministers, George II of Great Britain, Elector of Hanover, renounced the Convention and the German troops in his pay returned to active operations.
-By spring 1758 under a new commander, Ferdinand of Brunswick, the Allied forces had driven the French out of Hanover and pushed them back across the River Rhine.
+Following pressure by his British ministers, George II of Great Britain, Elector of Hanover, renounced the convention, and the German troops in his pay returned to active operations.
+By spring 1758, under a new commander, Ferdinand of Brunswick, the Allied forces had driven the French out of Hanover and pushed them back across the River Rhine.
 Germany remained a major battleground for the remainder of the war, with Ferdinand successfully repulsing further attacks on Hanover and its allies.